F (musical note)

 F is a musical note, the fourth above C or fifth below C. It is the fourth note and the sixth semitone of the solfège.
 It is also known as fa in fixed-do solfège.
-It has enharmonic equivalents of E (E-sharp) and Gdouble flat (G-double flat), amongst others.
+It is enharmonic equivalent with E♯ (E-sharp) and Gdouble flat (G-double flat), amongst others.

 When calculated in equal temperament with a reference of A above middle C as 440 Hz, the frequency of Middle F (F4) is approximately 349.228 Hz.
 See pitch (music) for a discussion of historical variations in frequency.